KristoferFangrat/data_warehouse_DE23_kristofer_fangrat/exercises_1_extract_load/glossary.md

 Summary:
 Yield is useful for:
 Data Processing: Efficiently handling large volumes of data by processing one item at a time without loading the entire dataset into memory.
-Streaming Data: Supporting real-time data ingestion and transformation by allowing for incremental data processing.
+**Streaming Data**: Supporting real-time data ingestion and transformation by allowing for incremental data processing.
 Resource Optimization: Reducing memory consumption and improving performance during data extraction and transformation tasks.
 Using yield in Python helps manage and process data more efficiently, especially in scenarios involving large datasets or continuous data streams.